 He said nonchalantly, "Some of the kids didn't choose to do

-parents whose children attend a student-centered school, like my
+parents whose children attend a student-centered school, like

-with my son, and his worm, Fred.
+the car, with my son, and his worm, Fred.

 all students are so lucky in their education.
-Not all children get
+Not all children

-an option.
+as an option.
 Where some children who may find working the geography

 puzzle more appealing than worms can live out their desire without

 reprimand.
 Not all children have this opportunity to develop

 responsibility, creativity and a positive view of learning.

 It's a basic human need.
-Not only is it a basic human need, it is
+Not only is it a basic human need,

+of control.
 A sense that I have some input in my life and in

 what I do and in what happens to me.
 And because of that, I

 must also take responsibility for myself and my state in life.